cmtoner/retrosheet_2022/README.md

 ## Teams current names
 This file is included to quickly reference older ids of current teams.
-- *current_id*: Unique, 3-digit code of the current MLB team.
+- *id*: Unique, 3-digit code of the MLB team.
+May be current or a previous iteration of the team.
-- *old_id*: Unique, 3-digit code for previous iterations of the team.
+- *current_id*: Unique, 3-digit code of the current MLB team, if applicable.
-- *league*: League the team played in for that season.
+- *league_id*: League the team played in for that season.
 - *division*: Division the team played in for that season, when applicable.
 Null, otherwise.
 - *location*: City, state, or region that the team represents.
 - *name*: Common name or mascot associated with the team.